Haruto Yasumoto: RISE

 On June 19, 2022, it was announced that Yasumoto had signed with RISE.
 On July 28, three weeks after he had signed with RISE, it was announced that Yasumoto had vacated the KNOCKOUT RED featherweight title.
 He made his promotional return against Mehrdad Sayyadi at RISE 160 on July 29, 2022.
 Yasumoto won the fight by a first-round knockout.
 The bout was later reviewed and changed to a no contest, as Sayyadi was stopped with an elbow, which is an illegal strike under the RISE rule-set.

 Yasumoto faced the sixth-ranked RISE featherweight Kensei Yamakawa at RISE Word Series 2022 on October 15, 2022.
 He needed just 64 seconds to stop Yamakawa.

 Yasumoto faced the two-weight Shootboxing champion Kyo Kawakami, in a Shootboxing rules bout, at RISE WORLD SERIES / SHOOTBOXING-KINGS on December 25, 2022.
 Although Yasumoto was able to fight to a draw following the first three rounds, he lost the fight by majority decision after the extra fourth round was contested.

 Yasumoto faced the 2022 K-1 Featherweight World Grand Prix Tournament Runner-up Toma Tanabe at K-1 World GP 2023: K'Festa 6 on March 12, 2023.
 He won the fight by unanimous decision, with scores of 30-29, 30-28 and 29-28.

+Yasumoto faced Kiyoto Takahashi at NO KICK NO LIFE Okayama Gym 50th Anniversary Event on May 21, 2023.
+He won the fight by majority decision.
+Two of the judges awarded Yasumoto a narrow 49–48 scorecard, while the third judge scored the bout as an even 49–49 draw.